 The community lives on Slack: you can join here and learn more here.
 The podcast alternates between interviews with programming language experts and reflections on my own research journey.
 My research is focused on building an open-source programming language.

 Hi, my name is Steve Krouse.
 When I meet people, I like to begin with life stories.
 Context is important.
 Here’s mine - as it relates to this project:

-As a kid, I was “bad at school”, and particularly “bad at math.”
-However, as I was a “computer kid”, I started going to a wonderful after-school computer science program, IMACS.
-Through learning LOGO, Scheme, Java, and Haskell in middle school and high school at IMACS’s self-paced, nurturing environment, I became a computational, mathmatical, and introspective thinker.
+As a kid, I was particularly “bad at math.”
+However, as I was a computer nerd, I started going to a wonderful after-school computer science program, IMACS.
+Through learning LOGO, Scheme, Java, and Haskell in middle school and high school at IMACS’s self-paced environment, I became a computational, mathematical, and introspective thinker.
 I became very good at school, especially mathematics and physics.

 While at college and Looker, I was deeply influenced by Bret Victor and Seymour Papert.
-Ever since my experience of transforming from a self-identified “stupid person” to a “smart person” in middle school, I was curious about how it happened and if similar changes could be nurtured in others.
-Reading Papert in college, I learned that my own transformation was was no accident - Papert intentially set out to create mathmatical thinkers from math-haters with LOGO, and he accomplished his goal in me.
+Ever since my experience of transforming from a self-identified stupid person to a smart person in middle school, I was curious about how it happened and if similar changes could be nurtured in others.
+Reading Papert in college, I learned that my own transformation was was no accident - Papert intentionally set out to create mathematical thinkers from math-haters with LOGO, and he accomplished his goal in me.

-In mid-2017, I left The Coding Space to work on programming langauges full time.
+In mid-2017, I left The Coding Space to work on programming languages full time.

 At first, I thought I’d have the whole thing solved in just a matter of months, all by myself.
 I was wrong.
 While I did make some interesting prototypes, I spent a lot of time retracing the steps of those that came before me.
 I learned the hard way that I need to read my history.